semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 ## Use Semgrep Network Broker with Managed Scans

 Semgrep Managed Scans uses Semgrep Network Broker to connect to your internal source code management instance.
-In order to clone repositories for scanning from any organization or group, the URL allowlist must also include the base URL of your instance.
+To clone repositories for scanning from any organization or group, the URL allowlist must include the base URL of your instance.
 For example, if your source code manager is at `https://git.example.com/`, the following allowlist will permit cloning repositories:

 ```yaml
 inbound: